-It was previously thought that this weight gain was likely due to changes in metabolism and food intake after treatment with hyperthyroidism, but the same effect is seen in those with normal thyroid status who undergo radioactive iodine (such as those with cancer thyroid).
+It was previously thought that this weight gain was likely due to changes in metabolism and food intake after treatment with hyperthyroidism.
+Still, the same effect is seen in those with normal thyroid status who undergo radioactive iodine (such as those with cancer thyroid).

-Other theories suggest that weight gain is the result of a hypothyroid state that can occur immediately after the procedure and before thyroid hormone levels are optimized with medication.
+Other theories suggest that weight gain results from a hypothyroid state that can occur immediately after the procedure and before thyroid hormone levels are optimized with medication.

-The exact cause of the weight gain is not well understood, but it is most likely related to the administration of thyroid medications after the procedure.
+The exact cause of the weight gain is not well understood, but it is most likely related to administering thyroid medications after the procedure.

 Your thyroid is responsible for about 50-60% of your basal metabolism.
 Small changes in thyroid hormone can disrupt the normal regulation of your metabolism and can lead to weight gain.

-It seems unlikely that doctors will be able to perfectly balance the amount of thyroid hormone you need after your procedure with 1 pill taken once a day.
+It seems unlikely that doctors will be able to perfectly balance the amount of thyroid hormone you need after your procedure with one pill taken once a day.

 This weight gain is also seen after thyroidectomy and with antithyroid medications, indicating that the weight gain is likely secondary to thyroid hormone levels and thyroid dose.